SmartRecipe/SmartRecipeRecommender/Frontend/README.md

 ### Build Requirements

-Make sure that you have these packages installed in order to build the project
+Make sure you have these packages installed in order to build the project

 * npm
 * yarn

 ### Development Build

-To run the frontend application in development mode, use following command
+To run the frontend application in development mode, use following commands

 ```bash
 cd SmartRecipeRecommender/Frontend